 Invasive Species Work

-We are currently engaged in multiple efforts to preserve native species and control invasives, both native and non-native.
-The major force behind Hartley’s restoration efforts comes from the work of dedicated volunteers.
-Hartley volunteers work hard to remove existing invasive species and replace them with native species.
-Invasive species that receive the bulk of our efforts to date include:
+Hartley Nature Center has partnered with the Stewardship Network Duluth Cooperative Invasive Species Management Area (CISMA).
+The Duluth CISMA is a group of city, county, & state agencies, non-profit organizations, community associations, & private citizens whose mission it is to help citizens & communities protect our lands from the damages caused by invasive species.
+Hartley Nature Center works alongside these partners to help combat invasive species in the park.
+We are currently engaged in multiple efforts to control invasives, both native and non-native, through mechanical, biological, and chemical efforts.
+The major force behind Hartley Nature Center’s restoration efforts comes from the work of dedicated volunteers.
+Hartley volunteers work hard to remove existing invasive species and restore them with native species.
+Invasive species that have received the bulk of our efforts to date include:

 - Common and Glossy Buckthorn